SteinarVrenne/school_imt3501/Task 1/source/pages/04b_High_Level_Sec.rst

   - Logfiles needs to be detailed.
   - Prohibit short passwords.
-  - Data should be securely stored.
+  - Data should be stored encrypted
   - Users need to be authenticated in order to authorize.
   - Only authorized users should be able to access patient information.
   - Passwords should be encrypted.